Academic Programs / Theater, Film & Media Arts

 Please see the Undergraduate Academic Policies section of this Bulletin.
-Students are responsible for complying with all university-wide academic policies as well as those of the School of Media and Communication that appear below.
+Students are responsible for complying with all university-wide academic policies as well as those of the Center for the Arts' Division of Theater, Film & Media Arts that appear below.

 A matriculated undergraduate student in the university is in Academic Good Standing if enrolled in a baccalaureate degree-seeking program.